Prior to reading this article, we recommend you read the following article:

 After running the Consolidations routine, use the Financial Reporter to create Consolidations Ledger(s) and/or Eliminations Ledger(s) financial reports.
 The Standard Reports and/or the Custom Reports in Financial Reporter can be used.

-- The article is new with the Magnolia release.
+- The article was new with the Magnolia release.

 Please sign in to leave a comment.